FusionAuth/fusionauth-site/_posts/2018-03-23-white-paper-developers-guide-gdpr.md

 ---
 layout: blog-post
-title: White Paper- Developer’s Guide to the GDPR
+title: "White Paper: Developer’s Guide to the GDPR"
 description: Download this Developer's Guide to the GDPR to understand how the GDPR will affect a developer's role and responsibilities in application development.
 author: Brian Pontarelli
 excerpt_separator: "<!--more-->"
-categories:
+categories: blog
-- Technology
-- FusionAuth
-- Resources
-- White Paper
 tags:
 - FusionAuth
 - CIAM